CONECT-PES/Publicly-acessible-fail-secure-locker/README.md

 ## Future Improvements
 - **Biometric Integration**: Add fingerprint or facial recognition for enhanced security.
 - **Battery Backup**: Ensure functionality during extended power outages.
 - **Mobile App**: Develop a dedicated app for better user experience.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.